Glorious dreams and accusations of lies have swirled about the Kensington Runestone for more than a hundred years.

 Many believe it cannot be genuine because of the runes used.

 “The Kensington Runestone is a fascinating artifact.
 There is no doubt that it is a runestone.
 The problem with it is that its inscription cannot possibly have been written in the 14th century, because it’s written in modern Swedish.
 That is to say in 19th-century Swedish,” says Dr Anders Winroth, a professor of medieval history at Yale university who appears in the documentary.

 And as Stormare and Balgaard discover, there’s more to the story of the rune than just “is it real”.
 For Öhman and his family, it meant a life under the shadow of accusations.
 And if it was real, what would that mean for American history?
 “It’s an open challenge to the mythology of America,” says Alice Beck Kehoe, an anthropologist, in the series.

 American Runestone: A Viking Mystery takes a personal approach to trying to find out what happened.
 The duo talk to descendants of Olof Öhman and discover just how hard it was for the family.
 They talk to experts and enthusiasts, on both sides of the real/fake divide.
 And they hear there’s a new test that could help prove whether Olof was innocent.

 So, is it a fake?
 Or was Olof wronged by those who accused him of lying?

 Without giving too much away, we’ll say this: Stormare and Balgaard discover something that makes them happy.

-The six-part series American Runestone: A Viking Mystery starts Thursday 4 March at 9:20pm on SBS VICELAND.
+American Runestone: A Viking Mystery season 2 starts Saturday 21 August at 6:40pm on SBS VICELAND.